wp-plugins/automatic-post-tagger/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.2 =
+* New features: Customizable word separators and more control over the searching process.

 = 1.1 =
 * New feature: You can create tags directly from a widget under the post editor now.